zarf-dev/proposals/0035-feature-flags/README.md

 - As a Zarf user I want to continue using Zarf without my critical workflows getting disrupted by experimental features.
 - As a Zarf user I want deeper clarity if a feature that I use will be deprecated.

-### FIXME Risks and Mitigations
+### Risks and Mitigations

+#### Feature Sourcing
-- One critical pitfall to avoid with feature flags is creating _unexpected_ behavior, both for end users and maintainers.
+One critical pitfall to avoid with feature flags is creating _unexpected_ behavior, both for end users and maintainers.
 Unclear state about which flags are enabled and not, and with and without defaults.
-We have some solutions below under risks and mitigations on how to account for this.
-- Developer experience (DX) and user experience (UX) are both critical feature flag adoption.
-- User feedback is key.
-- Rollout considerations, like can we _backport_ flags to previous features so that they can be associated with verions or disabled?
+State is managed plainly, a feature can be set as enabled or disabled, and if no feature is set it is disabled by default.
+Clearly delineating Default vs.
+User-set (see "Global Feature Storage") makes the source of features clear.

+#### UX and DX
+User experience (UX) and developer experience (DX) and are both critical feature flag adoption.
+We've chosen to implement features through multiple avenues of configuration to assist users in however they wish to run Zarf to aid in UX.
+DX is made as expressive as possible through the API, with the ability to optimistically check for a flag with `feature.Enabled(Name)` as well as query for the flags whether by source or all at once.
+User feedback remains key here.

+#### Backporting Considerations
+Once Features are shipped, we have the option to backport flags for existing features.
+To avoid breaking changes, these backported features should be enabled by default.
+There isn't a particular urgency to add flags for an existing stable (but still in alpha or beta) feature, but it is an option available to maintainers once Features is released.

 ## Design Details